SaschaDeWaal/computer-play-testing/tutorial/part3.md

-So, if you add the component to the scene, enable the test and start the game you should see the game playing.
+So, if you add the component to the scene, enable the test, and start the game you should see the game playing.

 ![FirstExampleRunning](images/FirstExampleRunning.gif?raw=true)

 Now the computer can play the game, however we are building this to test the game.
-We first need to know what we do need.
+We first need to know what information we need.
 In this example, we are going to look at how many times a weapon did win.
 So first we need to build the result object.
-This is a object that contains the result, and our system will serialize to json and will store it for later use.
+This is an object that contains the result, and our system will serialize to json and will store it for later use.

 ```c#
 using System.Runtime.Serialization;